Davidek776/GMD-Project/Blogs/Development Updates/Milestone_3.md

 ### Enemies
-We did not have enough time to complete this feature, so we moved it to the next milestone
+We did not have enough time to complete this feature, so we moved it to the next milestone.